-With that as my premise, in 2000, I launched a 30-year observational lifetime study to document the effects of using natural and non-toxic food in pet care.
+With that as my premise, in 2000, I launched a 30-year observational lifetime study to document the effects of using species-appropriate food and non-toxic natural modalities in pet care.
 Since then, I have studied the effects of raw feeding with more than 6,000 dogs and cats.
 Many of them had been suffering from cancer and other chronic diseases, and I am heartened by the promising results from this natural/nontoxic approach.

 Ready for Phase III

 - Phase I involved researching and testing my findings and theories on my own dogs and a small group of dogs from around the world.
 I found that a simple diet of raw meats, edible bones, and organ meats promoted a strong sustainable immune system that protects the dog from dis-ease.

 - Phase II involved building on the results of Phase I, with the goal of reaching 10,000 dogs and 5,000 cats participating in this study.
 This is a continual project and is open to anyone who feeds their pets a raw food diet.

 - Phase III of my study will include establishing a rescue and rehabilitation center called the Long Living Pets Rescue and Rehab Center (LLPRRC).
 The Center will care for pets currently living in shelters and scheduled to be euthanized because they are declared unadoptable due to health reasons and the cost to treat them.
 These pets are not suited for adoption.
 LLPRRC will adopt these animals and provide them with compassionate care using natural modalities that I have developed over the last 20 years.

 I am hoping to raise $1M for this phase and fully confident that this can be achieved with your help!